 PAUL MARTIN Photo by Warburton Gallery

 PAUL MARTIN (b.
-Bournemouth, 1948) began his studies in the late 1960's at Birmingham School of Art, a college dominated by Abstract Expressionism, before moving to the Royal Academy whose more traditional methods focused largely on life-drawing.
-Neither approach proved entirely congenial, but Paul describes those years as ones of 'productive disagreement'.
+Bournemouth, 1948 - 2022) began his studies in the late 1960's at Birmingham School of Art, a college dominated by Abstract Expressionism, before moving to the Royal Academy whose more traditional methods focused largely on life-drawing.
+Neither approach proved entirely congenial, but Paul described those years as ones of 'productive disagreement'.

-This website shows both past work as well as the most recent developments in Martin’s thought and art.
-The works are not philosophical treaties about life and art, but are offered as a guide to looking afresh at the world in which we live and at that which surrounds us.
+This website shows both past work as well as later developments in Martin’s thought and art.
+The works are not philosophical treaties about life and art, but were offered as a guide to looking afresh at the world in which we live and at that which surrounds us.

 British Museum Collection of Modern Drawings

 Altarpiece, St Luke’s Church, London